You must manage the risk of collision and injuries when vehicles and powered mobile machinery and equipment operate in the same area as pedestrians.

-If you’re an employer or a person conducting a business or undertaking (PCBU), it’s your duty to use a risk management approach to manage traffic , as outlined in the Work Health and Safety Act 2011.
+If you’re an employer or a person conducting a business or undertaking (PCBU), it’s your duty to use a risk management approach to manage traffic , as outlined in the Work Health and Safety Regulation 2011.

 You may also have responsibilities and obligations under the Traffic management for construction or maintenance work code of practice 2008.